bekk/bekk-christmas/post/thecloud/structuring-large-terraform-projects.md

 We are particularly happy with having isolated the storage components into small stable state-files.

-Hopefully this will be a better foundation to evolve from, time will tell.
+Hopefully this will make operations faster and safer and be a better foundation to evolve from.